Ethnographic Video: Storytelling for Impact

 - Present a range of simple shooting assignments to choose from along with an ethnographic shot list to capture (alternatively, participants may bring existing footage).

 - Demonstration of editing techniques for different types of projects and discuss key criteria for pairing the editing solution with the demands of the project, including a demonstration of Reduct, a text-based editing program

-Between sessions, participants will complete a short ethnographic video and editing assignment to create a mini-film
+- Participants will complete a short ethnographic video and editing assignment to create a mini-film.

 - Distribution strategies